AltspaceVR/altspacevr-project-impostor-rendering/README.md

 Often imposters are created offline.
 In the interest of simplicity, feel free to implement the rendering of the billboard texture as an operation that happens at runtime, re-rendering the billboard texture as needed

-The example project has most everything you need **except** for the logic to drive the impostor rendering and transformation.
+The example project has most things you need except for the logic to drive the impostor rendering and transformation.

 Here are the defining features that you should replicate: